 Which is the Best Palm Sander For Furniture? – Electric Sanders Buying Guide

 As an Amazon affiliate, this post contains affiliate links and you can see the full disclosure here.

 Black+Decker BDEMS600 Sander – The Overall Best Sander for Furniture Restoration

 I used this same sander to refinish all of my kitchen cabinets (see the cabinet reveal here).
 I was impressed with it’s performance, durability and ease of use.
-This sander is as workhorse at a VERY reasonable price (Click here for the current price.)
+This sander is a workhorse at a VERY reasonable price (CLICK HERE FOR THE CURRENT PRICE AND REVIEWS)

 The head of this sander is slightly undersized so standard mouse sander pads are a little bit big.
 It’s compact design has a huge advantage when it came to sanding in the grooves of the cabinet door trim.